HW4: Large Language Models#

 Question 1.3.3.2: Implement a multi-headed attention LM#

-We get to a train loss of around 2.75 in around 5 mins of training.
+We get to a train loss of around 2 after 1000 iterations, which takes around 1.5 minutes on a T4 GPU.

 class MultiHeadedAttentionLM(nn.Module):